South Coast seawall upgrade

-The 40 pre-cast concrete panels will be trucked to the coast two at a time from mid-January 2017.
-A crane is required to lift the heavy panels into position and traffic will be down to one lane while this happens.
+The 40 pre-cast concrete panels are being trucked to the coast a few at a time and installed.
+A crane is required to lift the heavy panels into position and traffic will be down to one lane at times when this happens.

 - Monday 3 October 2016 - the contractor set up on site

 - Monday 18 October - construction work started